 How to Safely Remove Language Files on a Mac

-However, the longer you use your Apple device and the more programs you install, the less free space you have.
-In this case, removing Mac language files and app leftovers can help you free up some storage.
+But they also take up space.
+That can be a problem, because the more you use your Apple device and the more programs you install, the less free space you have.
+By removing macOS language files and app leftovers, you can free up some much-needed storage space.
+Keep reading to find out how.

 Before we start